warunyoud/The-Apocalypse/README.md

 For instructions to install leiningen go to http://leiningen.org/

 This game has been created by Shashank Bansal and Boom Dej-Udom in Clojure.
-Have fun! and let us know if you have any feedback at sbansal6@illinois.edu.
+Have fun! and let us know if you have any feedback at sbansal6@illinois.edu or dejudom2@illinois.edu.

 P.S.
 If you want to learn Clojure go to http://clojure.org/